 Computing Resources at the SSCC

 The SSCC makes a tremendous amount of computing power available to its members.
-This article will help you find the computing resource that can do the job you need done.
+This article will help you find the computing resource that can do the job you need done and use it efficiently.

 Winstat

-For more information about Winstat, see Using Winstat, or simply log in and try it.
+For more information about Winstat, see Using Winstat.

 Lab PCs

-The SSCC's computer labs, rooms 4218 and 3218 in the Sewell Social Sciences Building, have more than 50 powerful PCs with a variety of statistical software installed, including most of what's on Winstat plus some additional programs.
+The SSCC's computer labs, rooms 4218 and 3218 in the Sewell Social Sciences Building, have more than 50 PCs with most of the software installed on Winstat.
 They also have client programs installed for accessing all the SSCC servers.
 This makes the labs an excellent place to do research.
+We also have a Mobile Lab consisting of 42 laptops with the same software which can be used in any classroom in the Sewell Social Sciences Building.

 For more information about the SSCC's computer labs, see SSCC Computer Labs and Information for SSCC Instructional Lab Users.